CIRCLECI-GWP/aws-cdk-lambda-circle-ci/README.md

 <p align="center"><img src="https://avatars3.githubusercontent.com/u/59034516"></p>

-An Application for showing how to set Continuous integration for progressive web apps on CI
+An Application for showing how to automate AWS Lambda Function Deployments Using CircleCI and AWS CDK

 ## Clone the repository: